-Livery stables (often known as livery yards) are working stable facilities that are privately owned but opened to other horse owners as a place to house their horse in return for a fee.
-Livery stables were common in the 19th and early 20th centuries when horses played a significant role in daily life, serving as a primary mode of transportation and as work animals.
+Livery stables (often known as livery yards) are working stable facilities that are privately owned but opened to other horse owners as a place to house their horses in return for a fee.
+Livery stables were common in the 19th and early 20th centuries, when horses played a significant role in daily life, serving as a primary mode of transportation and as work animals.
 These establishments offered a range of services related to horses, and there were different types of livery stables to cater to various needs.

 Full livery